 - ncbi.nlm.nih.gov – Relative Efficacy of Mindfulness-Based Relapse Prevention, Standard Relapse Prevention, and Treatment as Usual for Substance Use Disorders: A Randomized Clinical Trial

-- ncbi.nlm.nih.gov – Exercise Preferences of Patients in Substance Abuse Treatment.
+- ncbi.nlm.nih.gov – Exercise Preferences of Patients in Substance Use Disorder Treatment.